 finalState property

 An edgeTraversal object MAY contain a property named finalState whose value is an object (§3.6) each of whose properties represents the value of a relevant expression after the edge has been traversed.

-This property, together with graphTraversal.initialState (§3.33.6), enables a viewer to present a debugger-like “watch window” experience as the user traverses a graph.
+NOTE:This property, together with graphTraversal.initialState (§3.33.6), enables a viewer to present a debugger-like “watch window” experience as the user traverses a graph.

+A SARIF viewer SHALL display only those properties that are explicitly present in the finalState property of the current edgeTraversal.
+It SHALL NOT assume that properties present in previous steps are still present with unchanged values.

 For details of how properties within a “state” object are represented, see §3.37.7.